-- Are you willing to allow a stranger determine whether or not you get raped, violently injured and/or murdered?
+- Are you willing to let a stranger determine whether or not you get raped, violently injured and/or murdered?

-- Do you think that someone who is high on drugs or is a cold-hearted thug or sexual predator will listen to your pleas for mercy in the moment he is about to attack you?
+- Do you think that someone who is a drug addict, a cold-hearted thug or a sexual predator, will listen to your pleas for mercy in the moment he is about to attack you?

 - Do you think that as a woman, you will be able to physically overpower a determined and violent male criminal?

 The surprised criminal, when faced with imminent fear of death, will typically (especially if being shot at) run away from you to save his own pathetic life.

 Female Real Estate Agents Targeted by Criminals

 Increasingly, it seems female real estate agents are being targeted by criminals.
-Most criminals who would choose to select a female real estate agent as a target for robbery, rape and murder is a special breed of criminal.
-They usually don’t have any empathy for their victims and obviously lack any moral compass, which is why they do what they do.
-They are not like you or me, which is why we would never choose to commit such violent criminal acts against society.
+Most criminals who would seek out a female real estate agent for robbery, rape and/or murder is a special breed of criminal.
+You shouldn’t expect them to have any empathy for their victims and they obviously lack any moral compass, which is why they commit these violent criminal acts in the first place.
 Unfortunately, we must all recognize that real estate agents (particularly female agents) have increasingly become targets of violent criminal offenders.
 If having a gun (concealed carry) could prevent you from being bludgeoned, stabbed, raped or murdered, would that be a bad thing?
 If not having a gun resulted in you being bludgeoned, stabbed, raped and murdered, would that be a good thing?

 Here is one recent (2014) and notorious example of a female agent being targeted for kidnapping and ransom: